 What is mulching?

 Mulching is covering the surface of your soil with a loose covering.
-You can apply a mulch to borders or to the tops of pots or containers.
+You can apply mulch to borders or to the tops of pots or containers.

 There are many benefits to mulching, including: